 In the Dream, Freedom, Beauty podcast interview of Milla Prince on Ritual, Magic, Witchiness and Social Media as Medicine, Milla defined witchery as the practice of seeing the unseen and how all is connected.
 Witches integrate what exists in plain sight with what isn’t sticking out in obvious ways to make sense of reality.
 We see the animism in a rock, in a stream of water, in a tree, and we feel how we are connected to those beings.
 Divinity takes shape in the natural world.
 Sensing, feeling and acting on union with nature is all part of the yoga of witchery.

 Merging my identities makes sense of my whole being, so I never leave any beneficial parts out in the experience of my life.
 As a yogini and a witch, I don’t just do upward facing dog, or downward facing dog, or tree pose.
 Asana mimics animals or natural elements to offer unique teachings to learn from as we take their form.

-The glory of medicine bags were introduced to me several years ago by my dear friend and master weaver Katie Grove.
-Medicine bags were traditionally held by native medicine people to store magical items for ceremony and ritual.
-For anyone dedicated to staying close to their truth, wearing a medicine bag containing some reminder of that intention (a charm or gemstone, for example) is a beautiful tool.
+The glory of twined bags were introduced to me several years ago by my dear friend and master weaver Katie Grove.
+For anyone dedicated to staying close to their truth, wearing a twined bag containing some reminder of that intention (a charm or gemstone, for example) is a beautiful tool.
 We can stay close to the truth of our divinity and connection to all that is.
-Both wearing and making medicine bags are incredibly grounding practices for me.
+Both wearing and making twined bags are incredibly grounding practices for me.

 How I Practice Upasana Even When It's Hard